 Indeed, I want to argue that TwoSetViolin’s satirical critique ‘Sell Out’ of Blackpink’s ‘Shut Down’ masks the ways in which the latter is itself a critique of the former.
-Moreover, ‘Shut Down’ is about moving beyond commercial pop towards a new classical artistry, while abandoning the narrow technicality of classical music — itself a complaint of TwoSetViolin on YouTube.
+Moreover, ‘Shut Down’ is about moving beyond commercial pop towards a new classical artistry, while abandoning the narrow technicality of some classical music — itself a complaint of TwoSetViolin on YouTube.

 But what is more, ‘Shut Down’ has ‘principles’, to quote Sell Out’s critique, insofar as it takes the unprincipled position of capital accumulation for its own sake and, in celebrating it, critiques it.
 It is much better than, say, the obscurantist music of Jacob Collier, Drake, or Taylor Swift, who tend to mask the reality of market Machiavellianism with the mask of romantic morality and sonic technicality.
 No, it is more akin to Billie Eilish’s 2019-era music which takes aim at the very capitalism which created it.

 It is also reminiscent of the music of Kanye West, who both celebrates the fruits of capitalism while critiquing the way the tree is structured in a disproportionate and exploitational way.
 Hip hop as a whole seems to celebrate monetary materialism; but true hip hop also critiques it, weaving sound and satire into a tapestry of artistry.
 A same may be said about Wambop, which Blackpink has a crucial role in originating.
 The criticisms of this genre mirror the criticisms once levelled against jazz and hip hop.
 They will be overcome in the same way: musicality, pure and simple.